saehaana/cmsc-416/Twitter Sentiment Analysis/Readme.md

 * To run sentiment.py, enter the command : ```python sentiment.py sentiment-train.txt sentiment-test.txt my-model.txt > my-sentiment-answers.txt```

-  * A list of predicted sentiments will be outputted to my-sentiment-answers.txt
+  * A list of predicted sentiments will be outputted to my-sentiment-answers.txt which you can view in your folder

     [![image.png](https://i.postimg.cc/wM7B3WBr/image.png)](https://postimg.cc/2LNYK7hd)